 From her perch on the desk the cat stares at me, green eyes gleaming with long-held secrets.
-Hands still on the typewriter I perch on the soft leather of my chair.
+My hands still on the typewriter, I perch on the soft leather of my chair.

 Clara!
 Dare I believe it is truly you?
 You swore I would feel you, yet I remain adrift in the void of your absence.
 It is I, your Thomas.

 The cat’s eyes glitter and the office walls fade away.
-As the air shimmers and shifts my lover’s arms slip around me from behind, pulling me back.
+The air shimmers and shifts.
+My lover’s arms slip around me from behind, pulling me back.
 The stone walls of my tower harden and focus.
 His lips trace a familiar line across the nape of my neck, then Thomas slides his hand between my thighs.
 The only place where his magic transcends mine.
 I am home.

 Content may not be copied or used in whole or part without written permission from the author.